Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 This says that the F3 method _route_ (a method of the F3 object represented by _$f3_) is called with two arguments.
 Each use of this method constitutes a rule that defines a route.
 The first argument is a string, 'GET /'.
 This means the route matches an HTTP GET request for "/", which here represents the root directory of the application, i.e. the URL we are discussing.
 The second argument is a function definition, an anonymous function that sets two F3 variables and then calls the _render_ method of the _Template_ object to render a template, `layout.html`.

+Of course, if you click on the URL above, you will get an error (unless you have exactly the same setup at your own _localhost_ server); however, I also have the Simple Example running on Edinburgh Domains at https://jlee.edinburgh.domains/fatfree/F3-SimpleExample/, so you can look there to see how the things described here actually appear.
+I'll use URLs for that from now on.

 In general, a route will need a first argument that specifies an HTTP method and a URL element, and a second that specifies or defines a function to run.
 In FFF-SimpleExample, there is another route rule, for example, that looks like this:

 ```php